 Tim Herd, host and writer of Nature Newswatch, explores a wide variety of wildlife and natural history topics to report the captivating events of a cleverly flourishing and ever changing natural world.

 See all issues in the archives linked at right.

 As host and writer of Nature Newswatch Wildlife Almanac Productions, Herd’s concise reports in newspapers, magazines, and radio and video broadcasts focused on the “when” of nature – the periodical biological changes, adaptations and behaviors of North America’s diverse wildlife communities and their interrelationships within their habitats.

-“Every outdoor moment is crammed with fascinating life and death struggles where wild animals do not merely survive, but thrive in their ecological niches.” says Herd.
+“Every outdoor moment is crammed with fascinating life and death struggles where wildlife doesn’t merely survive, but thrives in their ecological niches.” says Herd.
 “To be able to witness and interpret it for a wider audience is a unique opportunity for which I’m quite grateful.”